-AHC views as important the proactive role that the public has played in the decision-making of the vetting bodies through the large number of denunciations submitted, in spite of the weight they have carried in the evaluation conducted by the re-evaluation bodies.
-Likewise, there is appreciation of the importance that the re-evaluation bodies have devoted to denunciations from the public (including anonymous ones) or facts that have been made public;47 in all IQC decisions, there is a special section about analysis of these denunciations.
+AHC views as important the proactive role that the public has played in the decisionmaking of the vetting bodies through the large number of denunciations submitted, in spite of the weight they have carried in the evaluation conducted by the reevaluation bodies.
+Likewise, there is appreciation of the importance that the reevaluation bodies have devoted to denunciations from the public (including anonymous ones) or facts that have been made public; in all IQC decisions, there is a special section about analysis of these denunciations.
 It is worth mentioning the importance that these institutions have devoted to protecting the anonymity of the individuals who filed the denunciations, in accordance with standards envisaged in the law "On whistleblowing and protection of whistleblowers."
-However, it is suggested that for the purpose of transparency before the public, the decision clarifies on what basis the selection of denunciations was made against the totality of denunciations.49
+However, it is suggested that for the purpose of transparency before the public, the decision clarifies on what basis the selection of denunciations was made against the totality of denunciations that may have been filed on a subject, as well as the contents of the respective denunciation.